Sleeping in Airports

 There are three options to get you from either airport to downtown:

-Taxi – The most direct and perhaps best option; taxis are not overly expensive in Buenos Aires and will get you where you need to go in a safe, easy manner.
-Negotiate a price with the driver before getting into the taxi and watch the metre just in case.
+Taxi – The most direct and perhaps best option; cabs are not overly expensive in Buenos Aires and will get you where you need to go safely and easily.
+Negotiate a price with the driver before getting into the taxi and watch the metre, just in case.
 You shouldn’t have problems with the certified taxis at the airport, but for getting around Buenos Aires once you are downtown.

-Public Transit – Bus line 394 serves both Aeroparque and EZE; it arrives at several metro stations and is a good option for those with a bit more time or who would like to explore the Buenos Aires transit system a bit.
-It is straightforward to purchase train tickets at the stations to get around BA for a day.
+Public Transit – Bus line 394 serves both Aeroparque and EZE; it arrives at several metro stations and is a good option for those who have more time or would like to explore the Buenos Aires transit system a bit.
+Purchasing train tickets at the stations to get around BA for a day is straightforward.

 Before You Go: Layover Tips

-• Reciprocity Fee – There are several countries that are required to pay a “reciprocity fee” before entering Argentina.
+- Reciprocity Fee – Several countries are required to pay a “reciprocity fee” before entering Argentina.
 This must be paid online and presented to immigration before officially “entering” the country, which may be an issue for those with an unexpected layover in Buenos Aires.

-• What are security wait times like at the airport?
-Airport Security EZE is quite a busy international airport, lines at security and immigration can be quite long at times.
+- What are security wait times like at the airport?
+Airport Security EZE is quite a busy international airport; lines at security and immigration can sometimes be pretty long.
 Give yourself enough time to get back into Departures.

-• Safety – Buenos Aires has a reputation for being a bit dangerous in certain parts, but if you exercise caution and visit the more well-known areas of the cities you should be fine.
-Money belts can be useful for storing passports, cash, and credit cards.
-Exchange rate Argentina has two exchange rates: the official and the “Blue market.”
+- Safety – Buenos Aires has a reputation for being a bit dangerous in certain parts, but if you exercise caution and visit the more well-known areas of the cities, you should be fine.
+Money belts can help store passports, cash, and credit cards.
+Argentina has two exchange rates: the official and the “Blue market.”
 Look into the official rate before you leave the airport to understand prices better when you set off downtown for the day.
 If you want to exchange on the Blue Market, head to Florida Street.

-• What’s happening with your luggage?
-When you check in to your first flight, be sure to confirm whether your luggage is checked through or needs to be picked up between your connecting flights.
+- What’s happening with your luggage?
+When you check in to your first flight, confirm whether your luggage is checked through or needs to be picked up between your connecting flights.

 Other Useful Resources